-Looking for a cheap way to get buildings for your model railway?
+Looking for free buildings for your model railway?
 Paper and card building kits are simple to make, realistic and best of all there are lots of them available free just waiting to be printed.
 Yep, free!
 Here’s where to get them.

 Metcalfe will be a familiar name to many.
 What’s changed in recent years, however, is that there are now loads of high-quality kits freely available on the Internet.

 You just go to one of the sites that offer them, download the file, print it; cut out the shapes and glue them together.
 Free model railway card kits!

 This video shows how it’s done.
 It’s from one of the websites I’ve listed below.

 Better yet, once you’ve downloaded a kit you can print it out as many times as you like to have multiple buildings.
 Compare this to buying the traditional card kits and it can save a fortune.
 Better yet, you can get all manner of templates, from shops to houses and railway buildings, and even accessories such as packing crates, as seen in the photo below.

 What’s the catch?

 So what’s the catch I hear you ask?
 Why would anyone offer downloadable model building kits for free?
 The general answer is they’re samples to tempt you into buying more templates from the supplier in question although in some cases they’re offered out of simple generosity by modellers for other modellers.

 Where can I get free building card kits from?

 Kingsway models offer a reasonable range of OO and N gauge paper card building kits.
 The link above takes you their sample page where you can find a semi-detached house, Underground station, shops and the insides of garages and underground stations etc. They also offer a range of free back scene images.

 Only one kit, a downloadable PDF file, of an empty shop front from a building in West Yorkshire but it’s a great little kit and well worth getting if your layout is set in that area although it could fit into many other settings.
 Download available in N, TT and OO scale.